Tiltify/api/docs/endpoints/users-id-teams.md

 # GET /users/:id/teams

-Retrieves the teams owned by a specific user.
+Returns an array of teams a user belongs to

 ```js
 {